vasdee/git-tag-flow/README.md

 of pain.
 When you have 2 or more active releases, all in various states of being deployed to an environment, at some point all of the `staging/` branches will need to be merged into the main branch.
 This process is straight forward if your release versioning is linear, but what if they aren't?
-At when it comes time to merge, you might lose the history of the deployment manifest.
+When it comes time to merge, you might lose the history of the deployment manifest.

-Within a multi repo solution, say the current production deploy is 1.0.0 and the team is busy with a UAT cycle for an upcoming 2.0.0 release.
+Within a multi-repo solution, say the current production deploy is 1.0.0 and the team is busy with a UAT cycle for an upcoming 2.0.0 release.

 Consider a deployment manifest for the existing production deploy, version 1.0.0